 Bureau of Meteorology website

-Victoria State Emergency Service (SES) is the control agency for flooding in Victoria, which means that they are responsible for planning for floods, and for managing flood response if they do occur.
+Victoria State Emergency Service (SES) is the control agency for flooding in Victoria, which means that they are responsible for planning for floods, and for managing flood response.

 The SES has put together some important information and tools that can help you prepare and learn more about what you can do to prepare your home from floods.
-Find out more information on Floodsafe.
+Find out more information on Floodsafe, the SES website and VicEmergency.

 Be aware of road hazards such as mud, debris and damaged roads or bridges.